-Serbia exclusive: Electricity trading in liberalized market, active traders strategies report9.
-January 2015. / News Serbia Energy
+Serbia exclusive: Electricity trading in liberalized market, active traders strategies report, News Serbia Energy

 Although the first phase of the electricity market liberalization in Serbia began in 2013th with the customer at high voltage, it seems that our market is not representative example for power trade.
 The second phase of market opening for customers at medium voltage began on 1 January of this year; however, large electricity traders in the country are interested now in participating in the sale.

 As confirmed for Serbia Energy in “EFT Trade” in the business plan for 2014 they did not predict to participate in the retail electricity market at the medium and low voltage in Serbia.
 The company is still concerned in electricity customers’ supply in the future, but when the appropriate conditions are fulfilled.

 – In its mid-term business plan, “EFT Trade” has the intention to participate in this segment of the market in Serbia, with the experience that already has in other countries in region in which the market opening has begun several years ago.
 We will continue to monitor relevant legislation and by-laws, as well as conditions in the electricity supply market in Serbia, so that when the conditions are right, we can offer an adequate service to completely supply consumers at the medium and low voltage – say in EFT.

 Electricity suppliers indicate that the electricity price is not the market’s, because “Serbia Power Utility Company”, which has had a monopoly until now, leads social policy that gives a lower price than the market’s is, so that the markets opening for customers means higher electricity prices.

 From the company “Axpo”, which trades electricity in Europe and has a branch office in Serbia, say they are not trying to bid customers at the medium voltage because they cannot offer a competitive price.